GokulV7/depscan/README.md

 - Tuned hyperparameters: `max_depth = 6`, `eta = 0.03`
 - Improved test accuracy from **83.6% → 85.0%**

-This section is updated weekly to track changes in model design and performance.
+> **Note:** This section is updated weekly to track changes in model design and performance.
 ---

 ## 💻 How to Use